What is an Environmental Search?

 2. Negotiate offer

 Depending on what the search reveals, you can use the information to re-negotiate your offer on the property.
 For example, if the search flags any health hazards such as toxic chemicals in the area, this would not only affect your health but also the value of the property.
 If this doesn’t change your decision to live there, then you have grounds to negotiate your offer for these reasons.

 As you will have the results of the search prior to exchanging contracts, this means you can still pull out of the purchase as it isn’t legally binding yet.
 If the results are damaging, your conveyancing solicitor will offer their expert legal and professional opinion on what to do going forward.

 What Does a Failed Environmental Search Mean?

-If your environmental search return a failed result, it will mean that the property you plan to buy was built on or near land is contaminated or causes an environmental threat.
+If your environmental search returns a failed result, it will mean that the property you plan to buy was built on or near land that is contaminated or causes an environmental threat.

 Sometimes a fail means the search company can't be sure why the land was contaminated or what with, this is something your solicitor can try and reverse the result to ensure a pass.
 Your conveyancing solicitor will be able to advise you on what to do next and you might need further specific property searches.